craigrobertsdev/Mechanomicon/README.md

 You can create an account and add personal vehicles to your account and then request service jobs and later view all previous work performed on the selected car.

+If you want to test out the admin features of the page, log in as admin@mechanomicon.com with password admin123.

 ## License

 The license used for this project is \